Dept24c/vivo/README.md

  user-name [:sys :users user-id :user/name] avatar-url [:sys :users user-id :user/avatar-url]}
 ```
-The map's keys are symbols and the values are [paths](#paths).
-The paths are
+A subscription map's keys are Clojure symbols and the values are
-used to index into Vivo state.
+[paths](#paths).
+The paths are used to index into Vivo state.
 Vivo then binds the value of the state at
 the specified path to the appropriate symbol.
 For example, in the subscription map above, the `user-id` symbol will be
 bound to the value found in the Vivo state at `[:local :user/id]`.

 Note that symbols may be used in a path.
 If a symbol is used in a path,
 it must be defined by another map entry.
+For example, in the subscription
-For example, `user-id` is used
+map above, the `user-id` symbol is used in both the `user-name`
-in both the `user-name` and `avatar-url` paths.
+and `avatar-url` paths.

 Order is not important in the map; symbols can be defined in any order.